saintpetejackboy/GHLFreeRelay/README.md

 GHL is a scam MLM service and they want to charge you "premium" to do stuff like this.
 Second, Zapier (whom you likely would end up using at some point) is ALSO a garbage, incoherently expensive service.
 I hope people realize how easy it is to do this for virtually $0.

+The script sits there and waits for data from GHL (A) that comes with the apikey it needs to send the data to GHL (B).
+It doesn't do anything else, just that.

 What are the limitations?